absinthe0223/OMALab-Employee-Manual/README.md

 ### MOST IMPORTANT THINGS TO REVIEW {#most-important-things-to-review}

-While we attempt to get you to sign and accept the Guide as a guidebook for our working relationship--sometimes its difficult to get these documents back.
+While we attempt to get you to sign and accept the Guide as a guidebook for our working relationship--sometimes it is difficult to get these documents back.
 Given this, you understand and acknowledge that by receiving a payment from OMALab, Inc. you are accepting the terms of this guidebook in its entirety, in all current and future versions.

 Specifically, we strongly suggest you review the following contractual documents: